-The Laredo LLC First Amended and Restated Limited Liability Company Agreement (the "LLC Agreement") provides for the issuance of two series of Series A units.
-First, it authorizes a total of 60 million Series A-1 Units of Laredo LLC for total consideration of \$300 million, consisting of approximately \$294.9 million from Warburg Pincus IX and \$5.1 million from certain members of Laredo LLC's management team and Board of Managers.
+The Laredo LLC Second Amended and Restated Limited Liability Company Agreement (the "LLC Agreement") provides for the issuance of three classes of preferred units, (i) Series A-1, (ii) Series A-2 and (iii) BOE Preferred Units (collectively, the "Preferred Units").
+First, the LLC Agreement authorizes a total of 60.0 million Series A-1 Units of Laredo LLC for total consideration of \$300 million, consisting of approximately \$294.9 million from Warburg Pincus IX and \$5.1 million from certain members of Laredo LLC's management team and Board of Managers.
 This portion was fully funded as of December 31, 2009.
-Secondly, it provides for a total of 48 million Series A-2 Units of Laredo LLC for total consideration of \$300 million, initially consisting of approximately \$288.5 million from Warburg Pincus X O&G, L.P. ("Warburg Pincus X"), \$9.2 million from Warburg Pincus X Partners, L.P. ("Warburg Pincus X Partners") and \$2.3 million from certain members of Laredo LLC's management team and Board of Managers.
-The Series A Units have a liquidation preference amount equal to the total capital then invested, plus a 7% cumulative return, compounded quarterly.
-The Series A Units 7% cumulative return had accumulated to approximately \$110.8 million and \$88.5 million as of June 30, 2011 and December 31, 2010, respectively.
-The cumulative return has not been declared by the Board of Managers and as such, is not reflected in the combined financial statements.
-The LLC Agreement was amended and restated on July 1, 2011 in connection with the Broad Oak Transaction, as described in Note N.2.
+Second, the LLC Agreement provides for a total of 48.0 million Series A-2 Units of Laredo LLC for total consideration of \$300 million, initially consisting of approximately \$288.5 million from Warburg Pincus X O&G, L.P. ("Warburg Pincus X"), \$9.2 million from Warburg Pincus X Partners, L.P. ("Warburg Pincus X Partners") and \$2.3 million from certain members of Laredo LLC's management team and Board of Managers.
+At September 30, 2011 there are outstanding \$50.0 million of unfunded commitments to purchase Series A-2 Units.
+Third, the LLC Agreement authorizes a total of 89.0 million BOE Preferred Units, all of which were issued and outstanding at September 30, 2011, for total consideration of \$670.1 million, consisting of approximately \$611.2 million from Warburg Pincus IX, \$40.6 million from WP IX Finance LP and \$18.4 million from Broad Oak's management team, with no additional commitments.

+The Preferred Units have a liquidation preference amount equal to the total capital then invested, plus a 7% cumulative return, compounded quarterly.
+The Series A-1 and A-2 Units, (collectively the "Series A Units"), 7% cumulative return had accumulated to approximately \$122.5 million and \$88.5 million as of September 30, 2011 and December 31, 2010, respectively.
+The BOE Preferred Units 7% cumulative return had accumulated to approximately \$11.7 million as of September 30, 2011.
+These cumulative returns have not been declared by the Board of Managers and as such, are not reflected in the consolidated financial statements.

-As of June 30, 2011, approximately \$549.2 million had been contributed to Laredo LLC, net of Series A Unit repurchases by Laredo.
-Of this total, approximately \$294.9 million was contributed by Warburg Pincus IX, \$238.4 million was contributed by Warburg Pincus X, \$7.6 million was contributed by Warburg Pincus X Partners, and \$8.3 million was contributed by certain members of Laredo LLC's management and Board of Managers.
+As of September 30, 2011, approximately \$1,219.3 million had been contributed to Laredo LLC, net of Series A Unit repurchases by Laredo LLC.
+Of this total, approximately \$906.0 million was contributed by Warburg Pincus IX, \$238.4 million by Warburg Pincus X, \$40.6 million by WP IX Finance LP, \$7.6 million by Warburg Pincus X Partners, \$18.4 million by Broad Oak's management team and \$8.3 million by certain members of Laredo LLC's management and Board of Managers.